computamike/HueStatusModule/README.md

 if (someConditionIsMet) {
   await this.change('ok', 'everything is ok')
 }

 ```

+## Configuration
+Configuration for modules is stored in a file called ```.huerc``` which should ideally be located in your home directory.
+The configuration determines which providers are loaded (based on the name property).
+The whole named configuration section will be passed into your module through the constructor.

 ## Testing

-The default codestyle in this repository is APC-style, run `npm run lint` to lint the all js files in your project.
+The default codestyle in this repository is [APC-style](https://github.com/APCOvernight/apc-style), run `npm run lint` to lint all js files in your project.

-Unit tests are included in test, run these with `npm run test`.
-Test coverage will be calculated by [nyc](https://github.com/istanbuljs/nyc).
+Unit tests based on [mocha](https://mochajs.org/) are included in the test folder.
+Run these with `npm run test` command.
+Test coverage is calculated using [nyc](https://github.com/istanbuljs/nyc).

 [Stryker](https://stryker-mutator.github.io/) mutation tests can be run with `npm run stryker`